konstaui/konsta/src/angular/instructions.md

 Do screenshot and dom inspect to compare structure and styles.
 We fix only angular code never shared one, we mostly dont use custom style unless react has it already.

+uses the correct pattern with <ng-template> and *ngTemplateOutlet to properly handle content projection in switch statements.